mythril-forge/homebrew-spells/spells/cantrips/control-flames.md

 ---

 ## Description
-You seize control of an area of flame, which must fit within a 5-foot-long cube originating from a point that you can see within range.
+You stir a region of fire, which must fit within a 5-foot-long cube originating from a point that you can see within range.
-You can command the flame in one of the following ways:
+You can compel the flames to create one of the following effects:
-- You focus this spell on a creature or object that you can see within 10 feet of the spell's area, discharging the blaze out toward it.
+- You focus this spell on a creature within 10 feet of the spell's area, discharging the blaze out toward it.
 	The target must succeed on a Dexterity Saving Throw or take `1d10` fire damage.
 	The flame in the area then extinguishes.
 - You intensify the flames: